 Annuities offer protected growth and tax-deferred advantages, providing a safe way to accumulate wealth with less exposure to market volatility.
 In contrast, 401(k)s and 403(b)s offer greater investment flexibility and potentially higher returns, supplemented by employer contributions.

+Annuities and employer-sponsored plans like 401(k)s and 403(b)s each have their own unique features, advantages, and drawbacks.
 This guide will compare these options in terms of safety, investment choices, returns, taxation, and other important considerations to help you make an informed decision.
+After you leave an employer, you can always roll your sponsored plan into an annuity tax-, and penalty-free.

 One of the primary benefits of annuities is their ability to offer guaranteed income, often for life, depending on the type.